CampusAI/CampusAI.github.io/_rl/lecture_8/lecture8.md

 from one or multiple parallel workers, and sample from this dataset batches of transitions from which we compute the targets and perform the gradient step.

 {% include figure.html url="/_rl/lecture_8/replay_buffer.png" description="A replay buffer acts as a dataset of transitions.
-It is filled by interacting with the environmen, but the learning is off-policy" %}
+It is filled by interacting with the environment, but the learning is off-policy" %}

 We now have to decide how often to refill the replay buffer, how many transitions to store, and how to sample transitions for the off-policy learning.
 Replay buffers solve the one-step